spacetelescope/drizzlepac/doc/source/multivisit.rst

 This indicates that these exposures overlap 5 SkyCells in 2 ProjectionCells **p1889** and **p1970** with the WCS defined in the defined SkyCell object for each SkyCell entry in this dictionary.
 Each SkyCell object includes a list of all the exposures that overlap just that SkyCell, which can be used to generate those mosaics.
+Full details of the contents of the SkyCell object can be found in the :ref:`Multi-visit Processing API documentation<multivisit_api>`.

 We can see that one SkyCell includes all exposures using:

 .. code:: python

-    for scell in sky_cells_dict:
+    for sky_cell in sky_cells_dict:
-        print(scell, len(sky_cells_dict[sc].members))
+        print(sky_cell, len(sky_cells_dict[sky_cell].members))

     skycell-p1889x07y19 25
     skycell-p1889x07y20 8